crux-bphc/DSA-Training/2-pointers.md

-Can be used to solve wide variety of problems.
+Can be used to solve variety of problems.

 Link to tutorial : https://www.geeksforgeeks.org/two-pointers-technique/